andrewhill157/personal-website/blog/_posts/2019-5-6-dimensionality-reduction-for-scatac-data.md

 There are likely other approaches out there that I'm not aware of or that have not been published yet.
 You could imagine approaches like [scVI](https://github.com/YosefLab/scVI), as described in [Lopez et al. (Nature Methods 2018)](https://www.nature.com/articles/s41592-018-0229-2) or any one of several other autoencoder-based approaches being applied to scATAC-seq data with appropriate modifications to account for the fact that the underlying data would not follow a negative binomial distribution.

-## Note on important modifications to LSI/LSA
+## Important details when employing LSI/LSA
 At this point, it is worth mentioning that since our group has used LSI/LSA extensively in the past, you should take my opinion here with a large grain of salt.
 For the comparisons below, I've done my best to try out other methods and use more than one dataset to give a relatively unbiased view.

 Since our last publication using scATAC-seq data ([Cusanovich and Hill, et al. [Cell 2018]](https://www.cell.com/cell/fulltext/S0092-8674(18)30855-9)), I had explored using [cisTopic](http://github.com/aertslab/cistopic) and found that it tended to work quite a bit better than our usual LSI/LSA method in many but not all cases.